 You can position yourself by sharing professional and relevant content on LinkedIn.
 One method is Social Selling, which is useful for getting new, relevant connections and building trust towards your network.
 If you are a regular reader of our articles, you probably know that Social Selling is a discipline that we care about.
 In this article, we review the importance of the strategic use of content for your Social Selling effort on LinkedIn.

 Why share content?

 If you want to succeed with the Social Selling discipline, it is important to create awareness and confidence in yourself as a professional person, as this helps to support interest, sales, and loyalty from current and potential customers.
 In addition, by sharing relevant and valuable content, you can create awareness of yourself and give the receiver a positive impression of you, and thus indirectly your company.
-The content you send, and share is crucial to your Social Selling outcome.
+The content you send and share is crucial to your Social Selling outcome.

 Use content strategically

 The content you share contributes to the perception of you – think about how you can work strategically with the content you share and engage in.
 What image do you want to create?
 What skills do you want to show?
 Why should people connect with you?

 Enrich your network

 You should send, share, and comment on content that creates enrichment among your network and connections.
-Enrichment is the ability to create value that does not necessarily cost anything – it could be articles, studies, analysis, tips, videos, or event invitations.
+Enrichment is the ability to create value that does not necessarily cost anything – it could be articles, studies, analyses, tips, videos, or event invitations.

 - Have your target audience in mind and create value for them

 - Comment on and engage in posts where you believe that your expertise is relevant and useful.

 - Consider whether the content should be shared with your entire network or if it is only relevant to a few of your connections.
 If that’s the case, a personal message is more useful.